• People

 Communications

-Where permitted by applicable law, Stark & Stark may record and/or monitor telephone calls made and received and electronic communications sent to or received by the firm’s networks in order to protect our business and verify compliance with our policies and relevant legal requirements.
+Where permitted by applicable law, Stark & Stark may record and/or monitor telephone calls made and received and electronic communications sent to or received by the firm’s networks to protect our business and verify compliance with our policies and relevant legal requirements.
 Any such recording and/or monitoring will be carried out for lawful business purposes and in accordance with applicable laws and regulations.
 This may include the following purposes:

 In order to communicate efficiently, correspondence and documents may be sent by unencrypted email.
 You are aware that this is not guaranteed as a secure method of communication, nor are there any service standards for delivery.
 If you would prefer us not to use unencrypted email, please speak to your contact at the firm.